deepMD-io/tCheXNet/README.md

 * [Pillow 5.4.1](https://pillow.readthedocs.io/en/stable/)

-To run tCheXNet, run the following code to prepare a new anaconda environment
+To setup the environment of tCheXNet, run the following code to prepare a new anaconda environment

 ```
 conda create -n tCheXNet python=3.6 keras scikit-learn scikit-image pandas pillow